TokyoHackerspace/Otemba/README.md

 ## Upload sketches

 To lower cost, the Otemba doesn't have an FTDI serial-to-USB chip on-board.
-So to upload sketches to the board, and FTDI serial-to-USB dongle is necessary.
+So to upload sketches to the board, an FTDI serial-to-USB dongle is necessary.
 These can be bought from Sparkfun or adafruit.
 For example here is a [5V](https://www.sparkfun.com/products/9716?) version and a [3.3V](https://www.sparkfun.com/products/9873) version, depending on what board